 Like Goodshop, iGive receives a portion of your purchase back from the retailer.
 You decide which charity you'd like to support, and fees will be sent monthly.
 It's easy to keep track of your donations in the handy online dashboard.
 There are more than 2,400 retailers to choose from when shopping and it's easy to see how much you'll be donating as you scroll through your options.

 eBay for Charity

-If you're looking for the perfect gift on eBay, be sure to check out the Charity Shop section.
+If you're looking for the perfect gift on eBay, check out the Charity Shop section.
 There you'll find special events that give back to specific charities.
 Plus, you can browse by categories of products, including fashion, electronics, tickets, and more.
-Every seller in the Charity Shop has chosen the donate 10-100 percent of the final sale price (or as low as one percent for eBay Motors) to a certified charity.
-At the bottom of the item listing, you'll find the percentage of the donation and the name of the charitable organization.
+Every seller in the Charity Shop has chosen to donate 10-100 percent of the final sale price (or as low as one percent for eBay Motors) to a certified charity.
+At the bottom of the item listing, you'll find the donation percentage and the charitable organization's name.

 Worried about a charity's reputation?
 Follow my steps to spotting a charity scam before you donate.

 Updated on 11/15/2022 with current donation policies and screenshot.